uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher.md

             icon: "icon-arrow"
             link_text: Find out more
             link_target: /ways-to-train
-      Find and apply for teacher training:
+      Find and apply for a course:
-        partial: content/steps-to-become-a-teacher/find_and_apply_teacher_training
+        partial: content/steps-to-become-a-teacher/find_and_apply_for_a_course
         cta:
           name: simple
           arguments: